Overview

 Do the Math

-If you are an EU citizen with a disability card, you get free entry to most of Rome's biggest attractions.
+If you have a disability card or documentation, you get free entry to most of Rome's biggest attractions.
 In that case, buying individual metro tickets or a daily transport pass may be cheaper than a Roma Pass.
 Calculate based on what you plan to visit.

 Vatican Museums